adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 ## Summary

-Each of these improvements come together to form a simple experience that is fast.
-Fast experiences make users feel awesome.

 You know what's better than perceived performance?
 Actual performance.
-By removing the clutter and optimising the foundations of a system, we nip performance issues in the bud.

-We avoid techniques that merely provide a mirage of speed.
+Avoid techniques that merely provide a mirage of speed.

-Less weight, less complexity, less distraction, less bother, less bull shit.
-Nice.
+Instead, declutter and optimise the foundations of a design system that will in turn result in less weight, less complexity, less distraction, less hassle and ultimately, less [bull shit](http://deathtobullshit.com/).

+Together, these techniques produce blazingly fast and simple experiences that make users feel awesome.

 <!--